 Obesity is not a new buzz in the human world.
-People have been suffering from obesity fora long time.
-But is extra fat applicable for other animals as well?
+People have been suffering from obesity for a long time.
+But is extra fat applicable to other animals as well?
 Or, turtle owners may specifically ask, “Can turtles get fat?”

 Although it will surprise you, the answer is yes.
 Turtles can get fat and suffer from obesity just like we men do.
 Turtles mainly get overweight due to inappropriate diet charts, and it may hurt their health badly and cause serious complications.

 Plus, a fatty turtle will lose much of its vitality and may reduce its movement.
 In the process, it gets fatter, and so, the circle is vicious for your pet.
 That’s why we decided to highlight the causes and prevention of turtle obesity.

 Can Turtles Get Fat?